Do I know how each medication helps me?

 A chart can help you keep track of what medications have been prescribed to you, what they’re used for, how to take them, and when to take them.
 If you need help filling this form out, talk to your pharmacist or doctor.

 Keep your chart up to date.
 Review it regularly with your doctor and pharmacist.
-You can also create a personalized medication record online that can be saved to your computer.

 Medication tracker